openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 To understand which development optimization tool you need, refer to the diagram:

 Post-training methods are limited in terms of achievable accuracy and for challenging usecases accuracy might degrade.
 In this case, training-time optimization with NNCF is an option.

+Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
+No changes of the code are required.

 ![](../img/WHAT_TO_USE.svg)